alexmsc96/alexmsc96.github.io/README.md

 ## First projects
-Smaller projects I made when I first started learning Front-End Development they are done with basic HTML CSS and JavaScript
+Smaller projects I made when I first started learning Front-End Development.
+They are done with basic HTML CSS and JavaScript